 Abstract.
-This paper describes the RoboCup Humanoid League team NimbRo TeenSize of Rheinische Friedrich-Wilhelms-Universität Bonn, Germany, as required by the RoboCup qualification procedure for the 2016 competition held in Leipzig, Germany.
+This paper describes the RoboCup Humanoid League team NimbRo TeenSize of Rheinische Friedrich-Wilhelms-Universität Bonn, Germany, as required by the RoboCup qualification procedure for the competition held from the 30th of June to the 3rd of July 2016 in Leipzig, Germany.
 Our team uses self-constructed robots for playing soccer.
 This paper describes the mechanical and electrical design of the robots, covers the software used for state estimation, computer vision and motion generation, and highlights some of our scientific achievements.